mikhae1/kubectl-quackops/README.md

 - **Safe Command Execution:** By default, sensitive data is not transmitted to language models.
 Enable `--safe-mode` to manually review and approve any suggested `kubectl` commands before they are executed.
 This feature ensures that you retain full control over your cluster and helps prevent unintended modifications.
 - **Supported LLM Providers:** Choose your preferred LLM provider:
   - [Ollama](https://ollama.com/) - For local execution and data privacy
+  - [Google](https://gemini.google.com/) - For large context windows
   - [OpenAI](https://openai.com/) - For access to cutting-edge language models
-  - [Google](https://gemini.google.com/) - For large context windows and enterprise-grade features
+  - [Anthropic](https://anthropic.com/) - For reliable technical analysis and clear explanations

 ## Example